chef-boneyard/private-chef-administration/source/administration/ad_ldap.rst

   :alt: System Recovery

-Once the user successfully logs in, they will gain access to the system and see the same screens as if Active Directory / LDAP was functioning.
+Once the user successfully logs in, they will gain access to the system and see the same screens as if Active Directory / LDAP were functioning.

-If the user does not have System Recovery enabled for their account (even if they have a System Recover password set) they will be redirected to the login page and a message will be shown stating they do not have System Recovery enabled and to contact the system administrator.
+If the user does not have System Recovery enabled for their account (even if they have a System Recover password set) they will be redirected to the login page and a message will be shown stating that they do not have System Recovery enabled and to contact the system administrator.